sparkflows/sparkflows-docs/docs/tutorials/languages/sql.rst

          end as mScore,
     mValue / fValue  as avg_amount from fire_temp_table

-Example 4: Using CAST statement to convert datatypes
+Example 4: Using CAST Statement to Convert Datatypes
 ==========

 ::